-Whether you're just starting your business and don't know where to begin with shipping, or you just want to make your shipping operations more efficient, here are the most important things retail businesses need to know about the process.
-[3 Big Challenges for Small E-Commerce Retailers]
+Whether you're just starting your business and don't know where to begin with shipping, or you simply want to make your shipping operations more efficient, here's a primer on what retail businesses need to know about the process.
+[Tackle the biggest challenges for small e-commerce retailers with ease.]

 Choosing your vendors

-When you first start your business, you may have a small enough sales volume that you can just rely on FedEx or UPS to handle all your shipping needs.
-As you grow, however, you'll likely want to look into multistep and vendor shipping options to get your deliveries out faster.
+When you start your business, you may have a small enough sales volume that you can just rely on FedEx or UPS to handle all your shipping needs.
+As you grow, however, you'll likely want to consider multistep, multi-vendor shipping options to get your deliveries out faster.

-Khechfe recommended that e-tailers consider the U.S. Postal Service (USPS) as an alternative to private carriers, especially if they regularly ship bulky products.
+Khechfe recommended that e-commerce businesses consider the U.S. Postal Service as an alternative to private carriers, especially if they regularly ship bulky products.
 Business owners should take surcharges into account for services like weekend or rural delivery, and use this information to determine the most economical options for meeting customer delivery expectations, he said.

-Drop shippers and other third-party logistics (3PL) providers can also reduce shipping costs for small e-commerce businesses.
-Drop shipping — in which a retailer sends customer orders to a manufacturer or wholesaler that then ships the product out from its warehouse – is a particularly attractive option for businesses that want to boost their shipping volume without increasing the space needed to store their inventory.
-Similarly, 3PLs can leverage the combined inventory volume of a group of smaller merchants to offer better shipping alternatives, said Jose Li, CEO of shipping insights and analytics firm 71lbs.
+Drop shippers and other third-party logistics (3PL) providers can also reduce shipping costs.
+Drop shipping – a process in which a retailer sends customer orders to a manufacturer or wholesaler that then ships the product out from its warehouse – is a particularly attractive option for businesses that want to boost their shipping volume without increasing the space needed to store their inventory.
+Similarly, 3PLs can leverage the combined inventory volume of a group of smaller merchants to offer better shipping alternatives, said Jose Li, founder and CEO of shipping insights and analytics firm 71lbs.

 Shipping technologies and analytics

-Shipping has come a long way in recent years.
-Thanks to technology, businesses can now carefully monitor every step of the delivery process, and update their customers on a shipment at any given time.
+Thanks to technology, businesses can carefully monitor every step of the delivery process and update their customers on a shipment at any given time.
 This not only benefits the customer, but ensures that you're not held liable for any errors that occur after your product leaves your business.

-Providing tracking details for customers is crucial, as they want to know exactly where their purchases are, Streebin said.
-He advised focusing on getting your orders packed and shipped within 24 hours whenever possible, and sending out tracking numbers immediately.
+Another crucial ability is providing tracking details for customers, as they want to know exactly where their purchases are, said Jarrett Streebin, CEO of shipping solutions provider EasyPost.
+He advised focusing on getting orders packed and shipped within 24 hours whenever possible, and sending out tracking numbers immediately.